 MÁK's dishes are heavy on vegetables and fish, both of them prepared in light sauces.
 On any given day, the seasonal menu might include pike-perch paired with purple cauliflower, charred monkfish with steamed eggplant, or a mushroom veloute exuding profound earthiness.
 Don't go searching for goulash soup here.
 At a time when most Budapest restaurants use Hungarian peasant fare like goulash to draw tourists, there's something endearingly bold about not serving up these paprika-laced traditional dishes.

 MÁK's interior shows obvious Scandinavian inspirations: the bare, exposed brick dining rooms come with sleek wooden tables stripped of tableclothes.
 For the full experience, go for the 7-course dinner tasting menu, which runs €110 per person with wine pairing.
-Máté Horváth, Hungary's sommelier of the year in 2018, oversees the wine selections, which come from small Hungarian vineyards.
+Máté Horváth, Hungary's sommelier of the year in 2017 and 2018, oversees the wine selections, which come from small Hungarian wineries.